mskrasnov/Ferrix/ferrix-app/README.md

 A lightweight, fast and modern system information tool for Linux, built with Rust and Iced.

-## What is Ferrix?
+## What is FSM?

-Ferrix is a Rust-crate and program for obtaining information about computer hardware and software.
+Ferrix System Monitor is a Rust-crate and program for obtaining information about computer hardware and software.
 It is designed to work in modern Linux OS distributions.

 ## Motivation